riscv-steel/riscv-steel/ip/core/unit-tests/README.md

 ### Using Verilator

-A shell script to verilate and run the simulation can be found at the `verilator/` folder.
+We provide a shell script to verilate and run the tests.
 Verilator version 5.0 or higher is required.

 ```bash
 chmod +x verilator/run.sh # give permissions to run this script